Taguig Church

-The Minor Basilica and Archdiocesan Shrine Parish of Saint Anne, commonly known as Santa Ana Church, is a Roman Catholic church and minor basilica located in Barangay Santa Ana, Taguig, Philippines.
+The Minor Basilica and Archdiocesan Shrine Parish of Saint Anne (Basilika Minor at Dambana ng Arkodiyosesis Parokya ng Santa Ana), commonly known as Taguig Church (Note: Simbahan ng Tagig/Taguig) or Santa Ana Church, (Note: Simbahan ng Santa Ana) is a Roman Catholic church and minor basilica located in Barangay Santa Ana, Taguig, Philippines.
 It is under the jurisdiction of the Diocese of Pasig.
 The church is situated next to the Taguig River and across Plaza Quezon, where the statue of Manuel L. Quezon was erected during his tenure as President of the Philippines.
 Saint Anne is the patroness of the church.